nyxragon/secretsnitch/readme.md

     It contains two classifications of regular expressions:

-  - Variable patterns: These are patterns that are used to check for variable names where the secret may not have a recognizable pattern, for example, passwords.
-These are marked by the usage of the word `Variable` at the end of the signature key.
+  - Variable patterns: These are patterns that are used to check for variable names where the secret may not have a recognizable pattern (for example, passwords).
+These are marked by the usage of the word `Variable` at the end of the signature's key.

   - Secret patterns: these are patterns that are commonly used by secrets, for example, `AIza...` for GCP keys, `AKIA` for AWS keys and so on.